RajeshReddi/online-exam-system/README.md

 A **Java-based Online Exam System** that allows students to log in, attempt objective tests, and view results.
 Built with **Core Java, OOP, Data Structures (HashMap, ArrayList), and File Handling**.

-> This project demonstrates my understanding of **OOP concepts, data persistence, and system design**, making it a great foundational project for scalable applications.
+> This project demonstrates the application of object-oriented design, data persistence, and modular system architecture in a Java-based CLI application.

 ---